yhoogstrate/flaimapper/README.md

 ### Authors ###
 The people who have contributed to this project are:

- - MSc.
-Youri Hoogstrate
+ - Youri Hoogstrate
- - Dr. Elena S. Martens-Uzunova
+ - Elena S. Martens-Uzunova
- - Prof. Dr. Guido Jenster
+ - Dr. Guido Jenster

 ### Citing ###